-Yes.
-If you are taking part in the CHIEF-PD trial, please call or email us to let us know.
-We would normally ask that you show your chief-pd card to your doctor and/or anaesthetist so that they could make a decision as to whether you should remove your patch for the surgery.
+Yes please.
+If you are taking part in the CHIEF-PD trial, please call or email us to let us know that this is planned.
+We normally suggest that you show your chief-pd card to your doctor and/or anaesthetist so that they could make a decision as to whether you should remove your patch for the surgery.

 What happens if I haven’t worn my patch for a few days?

-Please call or email us.
-If you haven’t worn your patch for 3 days, we may ask you to go down to a lower dose for a few days, so that your body can get used to the medication again.
+Please telephone or email us.
+If you haven’t worn your patch for 3 days or more, we may recommend that you restart at a lower dose again.

 I was admitted to hospital, do I need to tell someone?

 Yes, please call us or email to let us know.
 This is important information for the conduct of the trial.